yegor256/blog/_drafts/_zc.md

 The [policy](http://www.zerocracy.com/policy.html)
-of Zerocracy is based on [XDSD](http://www.xdsd.org) principles, which were introduced in 2010 and practiced since then in [many](https://www.youtube.com/watch?v=qRZYJGYdrwk) software projects.
-They proved able to seriously increase project predictability, [decrease costs]({% pst 2014/apr/2014-04-11-cost-of-loc %}), and [enforce]({% pst 2018/mar/2018-03-06-speed-vs-quality %}) quality of code.
-Also, they boosted the motivation of [the programmers]({% pst 2018/jan/2018-01-09-micro-budgeting %}), who like the idea of being their own bosses.
+of Zerocracy is based on [XDSD](http://www.xdsd.org) principles, which were introduced in 2010 and practiced since then on [many](https://www.youtube.com/watch?v=qRZYJGYdrwk) software projects.
+The principles have proved able to seriously increase project predictability, [decrease costs]({% pst 2014/apr/2014-04-11-cost-of-loc %}), and [enforce]({% pst 2018/mar/2018-03-06-speed-vs-quality %}) quality of code.
+Also, they have boosted the motivation of [the programmers]({% pst 2018/jan/2018-01-09-micro-budgeting %}), who like the idea of being their own bosses.

 How many of them are out there